Parks with Purpose

 - A local workforce training crew joined an American Conservation Experience (ACE) crew to do vegetation management at the Walnut Creek Wetland Park, including the Bailey Drive Gateway site.

-- The Stewardship Crew has held several events focused on engaging neighbors to use the Walnut Creek Wetland Park, Biltmore Hills Park, and surrounding greenways.
-In 2022 these events included learning about healthy soul food, how to make a bouquet with local flowers, outdoor exercises for all ages, and participating in Mud Day.
+- In 2022- 2023, Stewardship Corps hosted events including healthy soul food, how to make a bouquet with local flowers, outdoor exercises for all ages, and participating in Mud Day.

-- Currently, the crew is collaborating with NC State and Sound Rivers in monitoring Little Rock Creek for E. coli.
+- The corps continues to collaborate with NC State and Sound Rivers in monitoring Little Rock Creek for E. coli.

-To stay up to date with the Stewardship Crew’s upcoming events, visit
+To stay up to date with the Stewardship Corps’ upcoming events, visit

 Christy_perrin@ncsu.edu